 Tip 2: Know How to Use Your Calculator

-According to the College Board, the four calculator capabilities that you’ll use the most during the exam and should easily be able to do with your calculator are:
+According to the College Board, the four calculator capabilities you’ll use the most during the AP Calculus AB exam and should easily be able to do with your calculator are as follows:

 - Plot the graph of a function within an arbitrary viewing window

 - Find the zeros of functions (solve equations numerically)

 - Numerically calculate the derivative of a function

 - Numerically calculate the value of a definite integral

 When you’re preparing for the exam, be sure that you know how to do each of these (completing practice problems can help!).

 Tip 3: Get Used to Showing All Your Work

 For most free-response questions on the AP Calculus AB test, the final answer to a problem is only worth 1-2 points out of a possible 9.
 This means that the majority of points are earned through intermediate steps of the problem—and if you don’t show how you reached those intermediate steps, you won’t get a high score on this section.